mortazavilab/parse_pipeline/README.md

 Read name is not used directly in the pipeline, can be formatted however.
 Just need to specify the relevant information in the fastq config file.

 ## Setup instructions
-Note: Written for and tested on the Mortazavi lab's Watson server.
+Note: Written for and tested on UCI's HPC.
 Follow these steps if you are using this workflow for the first time.

 ### Clone this repository
 Clone this repo.
-The kallisto output in particular is very large for a full 1M cell (Mega kit) experiment (~**350GB** with all unfiltered bus files).
 ```bash
 git clone -b cellbender https://github.com/mortazavilab/parse_pipeline.git
 ```